RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

    - true -- The lidar point cloud will be sent out as protobuf message through ethernet in UDP protocal.
    - false -- Do nothing

-   **We suggest send packets through ethernet rather than point cloud because point cloud size is too larger and it may take up a lot of bandwidth.**
+   *We suggest sending packets through ethernet by protobuf rather than point cloud because point cloud size is too larger and it may take up a lot of bandwidth.*

 - pcap_path

-   If the ```msg_source = 3```, please make sure the pcap_path is correct, otherwise this paramter can be igonred.
+   If the msg_source = 3, please make sure the pcap_path is correct, otherwise this paramter can be igonred.